apache/carbondata/docs/faq.md

 In order to build CarbonData project it is necessary to specify the spark profile.
 The spark profile sets the Spark Version.
 You need to specify the ``spark version`` while using Maven to build project.

 ## How Carbon will behave when execute insert operation in abnormal scenarios?
-Carbon support insert operetion, you can refer to the syntax mentioned in DML Operations on CarbonData.
+Carbon support insert operation, you can refer to the syntax mentioned in DML Operations on CarbonData.
-First, create a soucre table and load data into this created table.
-Create source table as follows:
+First, create a soucre table in spark-sql and load data into this created table.
 ```
 CREATE TABLE source_table(
 id String,